 As a student here, you’ll have membership of the Institut Français d’Ecosse, a major centre of French culture.
 You’ll also be within a short walk of the National Library of Scotland, which has one of the best French collections in the UK.
 Edinburgh’s French film scene is particularly strong, with an annual French Film Festival and plenty to see throughout the year.
 Most of the city centre is a UNESCO World Heritage Site, with the Old Town retaining many of its medieval buildings and streets.

 What can I study?

 Taught masters (MSc) programmes

-A number of our School's interdisciplinary taught masters programmes include the option to focus on French and Francophone language and culture, including in comparison or in translation.
+A number of our School's interdisciplinary taught masters programmes include the option to focus on French and Francophone literature and culture, including in comparison or in translation.

-Full-time, one year (all students) ꟾ part-time, two years (UK/EU students on selected programmes)
+Full-time, one year (all students) ꟾ part-time, two years (selected programmes only - eligibility criteria apply)

 MSc by Research in French

-Full-time, one year (all students) ꟾ part-time, two years (UK/EU students)
+Full-time, one year (all students) ꟾ part-time, two years (eligibility criteria apply)

 PhD in French